 Ocean heat fluxes presented here were calculated in two ways.
 Close to the surface (3 m depth), high-resolution point measurements of three-dimensional velocity and temperature from an autonomous buoy provide heat fluxes based on direct eddy correlation methods.
-In deeper layers, we can derive heat fluxes from vertical temperature gradients and the vertical diffusion coefficient K_z (described above), e.g., over the halocline or the Atlantic Water thermocline (see Tab.
-1, section 2, Appendix).
+In deeper layers, we can derive heat fluxes from vertical temperature gradients and the vertical diffusion coefficient K_z (described above), e.g., over the halocline or the Atlantic Water thermocline (see Section 2, supplemental material Text S1).
 The heat flux at 3 m reflects how small difference in heat, i.e., water even slightly above the local salinity-controlled freezing point, is transported near the ice-ocean interface.
 The heat flux over the halocline describes the heat entering the surface mixed layer from the ocean below.
 The heat flux over the thermocline can be interpreted as the heat lost from the Atlantic Water to the colder water layer above (Schulz et al., 2021).
-Similarly, vertical fluxes of other tracers, e.g., nutrients or dissolved oxygen, could be calculated from the K_z data presented here, and the respective tracer profiles.
+Similarly, vertical fluxes of other tracers, e.g., nutrients or dissolved oxygen, could be calculated from the K_z data presented here and the respective tracer profiles.
 Depending on the position of the layer of interest, e.g., the nitracline, we expect that these fluxes qualitatively follow the variability we observe in heat fluxes.

-Heat fluxes at 3 m depth, near the top of the ocean mixed layer (Fig. 8a), range between -2 and 7 W m-2 and exhibit a typical wide day-to-day variability, arising primarily from the variable wind-forced motion of the ice (Fig. 5a).
-During the winter period, in the absence of solar heating, the 3 m fluxes arise from wind-ice forced turbulent mixing of heat within the mixed layer, and heat trapped by the strong salinity-controlled density gradient at the base of the mixed layer.
+Heat fluxes at 3 m depth, near the top of the ocean mixed layer (Figure 8a), range between -2 and 7 W m-2 and exhibit a typical wide day-to-day variability, arising primarily from the variable wind-forced motion of the ice (Figure 5a).
+During the winter period, in the absence of solar heating, the 3 m fluxes arise from wind-ice-forced turbulent mixing of heat within the mixed layer and heat trapped by the strong salinity-controlled density gradient at the base of the mixed layer.
 Heat transport from the base of the mixed layer is strongly amplified in the presence of eddies.
-During the ice growth period (December to end of April), ice basal growth of 0.92 m to 1.05 m was measured at the L2 floe (AOFB altimeter, Perovich et al. (under revie)).
-This basal growth is dominated by ice conductive fluxes controlled by air temperature, the effects of highly insulating snow, ice thickness and ice salinity.
-Since the ocean mixed layer temperature is very close to the freezing point (Fig. 4b in section 4.2), heat lost to the ice cannot further cool the ocean, but rather forms ice, releasing brine and removing latent heat from the ice-water interface (e.g. McPhee, 2008).
-The small contribution to ice basal change from time-integrated predominantly upward heat fluxes for this timeseries was just 1.2 cm of ice loss, with little contribution after the beginning of May 2020.
-Heat transport within the surface layer and its spatial variability across the Distributed Network is explored further in (Stanton et al., in prep).
+During the ice growth period (December to end of April), ice basal growth of 0.92 m to 1.05 m was measured (AOFB altimeter on a different floe, Perovich et al. (accepted)).
+This basal growth is dominated by ice conductive fluxes controlled by air temperature, humidity, wind speed, the effects of highly insulating snow, ice thickness and ice salinity.
+Since the ocean mixed layer temperature is very close to the freezing point (Figure 4b in Section 4.2), heat lost to the ice cannot further cool the ocean, but rather forms ice, releasing brine and removing latent heat from the ice-water interface (e.g., McPhee, 2008).
+The small contribution to ice basal change from time-integrated predominantly upward heat fluxes for this timeseries was just 1.2 cm of ice loss, with little contribution after